christopherandrade1/NetworkTrafficAnalysis/README.md

 <br />

-Visit a web page and detect its IP address using a display filter:  <br/>
+Visited a web page and detected its IP address using a display filter:  <br/>

 - A TLS handshake display filter may be used to detect a website visit in a packet list: **tls.handshake.type ==1**
 - The IP address is used in a filter to obtain packet information for a particular website: **ip.addr == 142.250.189.4**